NabilAldhamari/saml-sp/README.md

 ## Features
 - Generate RSA key-pairs or use existing ones.
-- Create the service provider metadata file to be uploaded to the Identity service provider.
+- Create the service provider metadata file to be uploaded to the Identity provider.
 - Formats and decrypts the assertions from the SAML response.
 ## Installation
 _Will be available to install via npm soon_